Madhav-Rj/Address-Book/README.md

 # 📒 Address Book in C

 ## 📌 Description
-This project implements an **Address Book** using C language and file handling.
-It allows users to **add, delete, search, edit, and display** contact details.
-The program stores records in a file for persistent storage.
+This Address Book project is a simple yet effective contact management system built entirely in C, showcasing practical use of file handling, structured data, and modular programming.
+Designed with clarity and persistence in mind, it allows users to create, search, edit, delete, and display contact records — all stored in a plain text file for long-term access.
+As an embedded systems engineer, I built this project to reinforce core programming concepts like data structuring, I/O operations, and menu-driven interfaces, while keeping the code clean and beginner-friendly.
+It reflects my commitment to writing reliable, maintainable code that solves real-world problems — even outside the embedded domain.

 ---